GeekFunkLabs/midifoot/README.md

 ## Installing/Flashing

 You will need an AVR-C environment installed to build from source.
-A Raspberry Pi is quite useful as a build environment, as you can flash AVRs using the SPI interface on the GPIO header.
+A Raspberry Pi is quite useful as a build environment, as you can compile code and flash AVRs using the SPI interface on the GPIO header.
 The included Makefile assumes you are doing this - modify the `AVRDUDE` variable if you are using a different programmer.
-To install AVR-GCC on the Pi, enter
+To install the necessary tools for compiling and flashing on the Pi, enter
 ```
-sudo apt install gcc-avr avrdude
+sudo apt install gcc-avr avr-libc avrdude
 ```
 Make the following connections to program the ATTiny85: